maheshsabnis/communityreact/README.md

     - useEffect()
         - Handles lifecycle for component i.e. mounting and unmounting and perform state updates
         - Manages the heavy-load operations e.g. AJAX Calls
+        - useEffect(componentMountCallback return comoponentWillUnMountCallBack, DEPENDENCY-PARAMETER);
+            - componentMountCallback
+                - This will be executed after the component is rendered (SHOW HTML in Browser)
+                - Write Heavy-Logic here  e.g. AJAX call
+                - If this logic (e.g. AJAX call) updates the state property, this will update the DOM again i.e. rendering
+                - Since useEffect () will continue executing, this will udpate state again-an-again and hence cost the rendering
+                - Use the dependency parameter to inform the useEffect() that the state is already updates and hence ueEffect() execution can stop
+            - comoponentWillUnMountCallBack
+                - This will be executed when the Component is removed from DOM i.e. Browser's UI Thread
+                - Write the following type of code
+                    - Relese Promise Subscription
+                    - Relese Windows Events if any
+                        - e.g.
+                            - MouseMove
+                            - Keyboard events
+                    - Clean states if any
     - useContext()
         - Effective way of sharing state across components with parent-child relationship
         - React.createContext()